AlexTempel/SYSC-3303-Project/README.txt

 Input.CSV gets parsed and becomes the requests that are sent from the Floor Subsystem to the Scheduler to the elevator generate input.py is used to create a new Input.CSV with random requests

+Instructions:
+Run Main.java to run the program
+Use generate input.py to create a new Input.csv file with random requests

 sequence of events

 1 - floor subsystem reads input csv and creates a list of requests ( in format )